oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/general-setup-org/organization-email-settings.rst

 6. In the **Synchronization Settings**, configure your IMAP/SMTP connection:

-   * *Enable IMAP* --- Select the check box to enable retrieving email messages
+   * *Enable IMAP* --- Select the checkbox to enable retrieving email messages
    * *IMAP Host* --- Provide the IMAP Host, e.g. imap.gmail.com
    * *IMAP Port* --- Provide the IMAP Port, e.g. 993
    * *Encryption* --- Select the encryption type, SSL or TLS
-   * *Enable SMPT* --- Select the check box to enable sending messages
+   * *Enable SMPT* --- Select the checkbox to enable sending messages
    * *SMTP Host* --- Provide the SMTP host, e.g. smtp.gmail.com
    * *SMTP Port* --- Provide the SMTP port, e.g. 587
    * *Encryption* --- Select the encryption type, SSL or TLS
    * *User* --- Provide your email address
    * *Password* --- Provide your password

 7. Click **Check Connection/Retrieve Folders**.
 After successful connection, a list of available folders is displayed.
-Select the check boxes next to the folders you wish to synchronize.
+Select the checkboxes next to the folders you wish to synchronize.

    .. hint:: Detailed instructions on the way to set-up IMAP and SMTP connection in Gmail, are provided on the |Google support page|.

-   .. hint:: To enable connection, select the check box next to |Allow Access for Less Secure Apps Box|.
+   .. hint:: To enable connection, select the checkbox next to |Allow Access for Less Secure Apps Box|.

 8. In the **Email Processing** section,  choose what happens to all the emails received in the mailbox.